`This

 There

-is a big range of frozen vegetables that are nenhanced in flavour
+is a big range of frozen vegetables that are not enhanced in flavour

-and have only natural sodium.
-Thus they are not shown on this site
+and have only natural sodium and they are not shown on this

-I show spinach because one popular brand is over 120mg/100g.
+I show frozen spinach because one popular brand is over 120mg/100g.

 Normal rice is a low sodium food and I have not bothered to list it